Armi Pärt

 Armi Pärt (born 18 June 1991) is an Estonian handballer, playing in French D2 for Massy Essonne Handball.
 He is also a member of Estonian national team.

 Club career

 HC Kehra

 Armi Pärt started his handball career in HC Kehra.
-Club what is located in a tiny Kehra village (population only 3060 people) gave him an opportunity to play for the first team when Pärt was 17.
+Club what is located in the small town of Kehra (population only 3060 people) gave him an opportunity to play for the first team when Pärt was 17.
 In his first season they made "the double" in Estonia as winning both- the league and the Cup.

 With Pärt on the line, HC Kehra won the league again in 2012 and cup in 2011.
 In Baltic League where are top clubs from Estonia, Latvia, Lithuania, Belarus and Finland, HC Kehra and Armi Pärt won the league in a row in 2011 and 2012.
 In the summer of 2013 Armi signed a one-year contract with Turkish Champions.